rpbaptist/stack_overlord-gem/README.md

     $ gem install stack_overlord

 ## Usage
+Bear in mind that this is very much a work in progress.
+Currently, it only supports exceptions in plain ruby.
+We hope to add Rails functionality.
 Require this gem in the ruby program you're writing.
 When an error is generated, a link will be displayed in the terminal window.
 It's easiest to launch the page by holding command and double-clicking the url in the terminal.
 Subsequent exceptions raised will update the page with new links.

 ## Contributing